Covid 19 vaccine booster change sparks confusion in Bay of Plenty - NZ Herald

-Bay of Plenty pharmacists say they are copping abuse amidst "huge frustration" from people confused over vaccine booster availability.
+Bay of Plenty pharmacists say they are copping abuse amid "huge frustration" from people confused over vaccine booster availability.

 A leading politician has labelled the situation as "crazy".